merlinschumacher/Open-Covid-Certificate-Validator/README.md

 The easiest way to run OCCV is to use a container.
 An up to date docker image is provided via GitHubs Container Image Registry under `ghcr.io/merlinschumacher/open-covid-certificate-validator:main`.

 To start the container you need a recent version of Docker and `docker-compose`.
 Just execute `docker-compose up` and the server will answer on port 8000 of your server.
 Modify the compose file to fit your needs.
-Currently only validation against the [german list of certificates](https://github.com/Digitaler-Impfnachweis/certification-apis) provided by Ubirch is supported.
+Currently only validation against the [German list of certificates](https://github.com/Digitaler-Impfnachweis/certification-apis) provided by Ubirch and the [Austrian list of certificates](https://github.com/Federal-Ministry-of-Health-AT/green-pass-overview#details-on-trust-listsbusiness-rulesvalue-sets) is supported.
 But this should be able to validate all certificates issued in the EU.
 The certificates are updated every 24 hours.

+If you want to start the service manually, you need to set up a virtual envinroment and install the package requirements.
+Then set the environment variable `CERT_COUNTRY`to either `DE` or `AT` and run `python main.py`.
+After the service starts it should run on `http://localhost:8000`.

 To access the API send a POST request containing the following JSON to `/`: